-Penang is best known as the food capital of Malaysia and it is one of the best cities in the world for street food.
-To celebrate Malaysia food’s heritage and its food capital, Penang opened the World’s First Food Museum in November 2015.
+Penang is best known as the food capital of Malaysia and is one of the best cities in the world for street food.

-Right from the start, the museum introduces you to the uniqueness of Malaysian traditional cuisine through the different communities.
+Right from the start, the museum’s educational zone introduces you to the uniqueness of traditional Malaysian dishes through the different communities.